 You will be informed of auction entry by way of a pre-sale notification, following cataloguing and photography of your items.

 You’re welcome to attend the auction to see your items being sold.
-If you are not able to make it on the day, we shall send a post-sale results statement and payment by way of cheque, issued within 18 working days, providing payment has been received.
+If you are not able to make it on the day, we shall send a post-sale results statement and payment by way of direct bank transfer, issued within 18 working days, providing payment has been received.
 The statement will outline all charges, which are deducted from sale proceeds.

 Should any items not sell, we shall advise accordingly, either of re-entry or collection.